BIGJRA/BIGJRA.github.io/rejuv.md

 | Spewpa        | 4        |                |          |
 | Furret        | 1        |                |          |

-First thing we’re going to do is head into Goldenwood Cave.
-We couldn’t get here with Rock Smash before, but now that we can, go ahead and pick up the *Rare Candy* and *Nugget*!
-Your Pokemon should be able to now beat the Leavanny trainer, if you haven’t yet.
+First thing we're going to do is head into Goldenwood Cave.
+We couldn't get here with Rock Smash before, but now that we can, go ahead and pick up the *Rare Candy* and *Nugget*!
+Your Pokemon should be able to now beat the Leavanny trainer, if you haven't yet.

 Outside the cave, head right as soon as you can.
 Two tile directly below the first tree is a *Chesto Berry.* Down the stairs, the top left tile